 The market price of our common stock could drop due to sales of a large number of shares of our common stock or the perception that these sales could occur.
-As of March 31, 2004, we had 43,914,649 shares of common stock outstanding.
-In addition, as of March 31, 2004, up to approximately 6,889,600 shares of our common stock were issuable upon exercise of outstanding options and warrants.
-On December 19, 2003, we filed a Form S-3 shelf registration statement with the Commission for the proposed offering from time to time of up to 6.5 million shares of common stock.
-In April 2004, we completed an underwritten public offering of 2.2 million shares of common stock related to the shelf registration statement.
-We have no immediate plans to sell the remaining securities under the shelf registration.
-However, as the registration statement has been declared effective by the Commission, we may issue securities from time to time in response to market conditions or other circumstances on terms and conditions that will be determined at such time.
+As of June 30, 2004, we had 46,914,808 shares of common stock outstanding.
+In addition, as of June 30, 2004, up to approximately 7,918,238 shares of our common stock were issuable upon exercise of outstanding options and warrants.
+On December 19, 2003, we filed a Form S-3 shelf registration statement with the Commission for the proposed offering from time to time of up to 6,500,000 shares of common stock.
+Since the shelf registration statement was filed, we have sold 2,200,000 shares under the registration statement leaving 4,300,000 shares of our common stock available for us to sell in registered transactions under the shelf registration statement.
+We have no immediate plans to sell any securities under the shelf registration.
+However, subject to the effectiveness of the shelf registration statement, we may issue securities from time to time in response to market conditions or other circumstances on terms and conditions that will be determined at such time.
+See "Risks Related to our Business - Our Committed Equity Financing Facility may have a dilutive impact on our stockholders.